Artwork for podcast Walking With Dante

 Shownotes

-Settled under the tomb of a heretic pope, Dante-the-pilgrim hears Virgil's first take on the nature of lowest hell: malice, injury, the heart of evil itself, all bound up in force and fraud.
+Settled in the shade of the tomb for a heretic pope, Dante hears Virgil's first take on the nature of lowest hell: malice, injury, the heart of evil itself, all bound up with force and fraud.

-Join me, Mark Scarbrough, as I rest with the pilgrim and listen to Virgil explain the road ahead.
+Join me, Mark Scarbrough, as we rest with the pilgrim and listen to his guide explain the road ahead.

 [03:10] What is the significance of Canto XI?
-Might there by a medieval numerology running under even the numbers of the cantos?
+Might there by medieval numerology underneath the number of the canto?

-[05:06] An explication of the passage, line by line, with particularly emphasis on two words: "injustice" and "malice," apparently the keys to understanding the lowest parts of hell, the worst of human behavior.
+[05:06] An explication of the passage, line by line, with particularly emphasis on two words: "injustice" and "malice," the keys to understanding the lowest parts of hell (or the worst of human behavior).

-[12:40] My first larger question based on this passage: How do you rediscover the texts that meant so much to you in an earlier part of your life?
+[12:41] One larger question from this passage: How do you recover the texts that meant so much to you in an earlier part of your life?

-[17:43] My second larger question: Why does Virgil feel the need to map hell for the pilgrim (and us)?
+[17:43] A second question: Why does Virgil feel the need to map hell for the pilgrim (and us)?

 Chapters